return42/linuxdoc/docs/index.rst

 In the ``conf.py`` (`sphinx config`_), the patch deactivates the sphinx extensions from the kernel source tree and activates linuxdoc sphinx extensions.
-Currently (in Jul 2016) there is also a dump "man_pages" setting which must be disabled.
+At this time (in Jul 2016) there is also a dump "man_pages" setup which must be disabled.

 .. code-block:: diff